-- Cover with cold water and bring to the boil.
-You have two choices – you can boil for 7 minutes and then put in ice cold water or once they’ve reached a rolling boil remove from the heat and let sit for 12 mins.
+- You have two choices – you can add the eggs to boiling for 7 minutes and then put in ice cold water or once they’ve reached a rolling boil remove from the heat and let sit for 12 mins.
 Once the time is up, put in ice cold water.

 - In a pan add all the other ingredients and warm gently till all the sugar and salt are dissolved.